 Typically, it includes the following information:

-First, a custom professional signature first displays your brand identity at the end of every email.
+First, a custom professional signature displays your brand identity at the end of every email.
 And this applies to every team member!
-Furthermore, your personalized signature provides instant access to all your information and makes it easier to contact your recipients.
+Furthermore, your personalized signature provides instant access to all your information and makes it easier for your recipients to contact you.

-Additionally, your automated signatures can be accompanied by discreet email campaigns!
+Additionally, your automated signatures can be accompanied by discreet email campaigns to make your email more professional!

 Wondering how to attach a document to your email?
 It's simple.
 To add an additional document to your email, you just need to upload it so it appears at the end of the message.
 This type of attachment doesn't affect the structure of your content and is typically viewed by your recipient.
 You can always mention it in your message: